 “Party” means a party to the Contract, namely either You or Diagnostax (including its successors and assigns), and “Parties” shall be interpreted accordingly.

 “Recipient” means a Party who receives Confidential Information or on whose behalf Confidential Information is received.

 “Renewal Period” means the period described in clause 14.

 “Representatives” means any employee, consultant, officer or director of a Party.

-“Services” means the Software subscription provided by Diagnostax to You via the Website or any other website notified to You by Diagnostax from time to time in accordance to Your order (as set out in the Subscription Order Form) and the Terms.
+“Services” means the Ecosystem subscription provided by Diagnostax to You via the Website or any other website notified to You by Diagnostax from time to time in accordance to Your order (as set out in the Subscription Order Form) and the Terms.

 “Software” means an innovative cloud-based software application provided by Diagnostax as part of the Services for accountancy businesses to help them establish a systematic and efficient approach to offering tax advisory services to its End Customers, namely an online questionnaire functionality and related features used to gather information from an End Customer in order to identify areas in which they would benefit from seeking tax advice.

 “Subscription Fee” means the subscription fee as set out in the Subscription Order Form (such fee as revised or varied from time to time) and subject to clause 5.14 which entitles Authorised Users to access and use the Services in accordance with the Terms, such fee forming part of the Charges payable by You to Diagnostax pursuant to clause 5 and the Subscription Order Form.

 “Subscription Order Form” means the ordering document (as amended varied or supplemented from time to time) accepted by You either through the Website, in writing or by other means for the supply of Services by Diagnostax to You and which sets out the details of Your order (as amended varied or supplemented from time to time).

 “Subscription Term” has the meaning given in clause 14.